selwynpolit/d9book/book/nodes-and-fields.md

 ## How to uncache a particular page or node

-This will cause Drupal to rebuild the page internally, but won't stop browsers or CDN's from caching.
+This will cause Drupal to rebuild the page internally, but won't stop browsers or CDNs from caching.

 ```php
 \Drupal::service('page_cache_kill_switch')->trigger();